yolch-yolchyan/fighter/README.md

 This game could be easily extended.
 For example, if we want to have option to remove weapon from the weapons list,we can create a new action class and return it in any module as a supported action for that module.

-If we want to have a new module, for instance, we want to buy and sell weapons we can simple create BuyerSellerModule and extend it from AbstractModuleRunner class and add supported actions for the BuyerSellerModule.
+If we want to have a new module to buy and sell weapons we can simple create BuyerSellerModule and extend it from AbstractModuleRunner class and add supported actions for the BuyerSellerModule.

 ## Important Note